ClusterHQ/flocker/docs/gettinginvolved/infrastructure/cloudformation.rst

 Why is there a wrapper around S3 commands?
 ------------------------------------------

-Under certain circumstances, Agent NodeS(s) and/or Client Node might boot before the Control Node has published cluster certificates to S3.
+Under certain circumstances, Agent Node(s) and/or Client Node might boot before the Control Node has published cluster certificates to S3.
 Hence, the wait and retry loop around S3 commands to allow Agent Node(s) and Client Node wait for S3 bucket to be populated with data by Control Node.

 What happens if CloudFormation fails to bring up the stack?
 -----------------------------------------------------------

 If any of the resources corresponding to the stack fail to reach ``CREATE_COMPLETE`` state, the stack is automatically rolled back.
 As a result, the user gets a functional stack or no stack.

 How are Flocker, Docker, and Swarm configured?